-SharePoint Server 2010 has the fastest adoption rate of business users (with over 150 million users).
-It now serves as the business platform for Enterprise Project Management.
+SharePoint Server 2010 has the fastest adoption rate of business users (with over 150 million users in 2011 alone)[AU: give date for this statistic]).
+It now serves as the business platform for enterprise project management.

-The Project Portfolio Management (PPM) lifecycles requires communication and workflow capabilities which are inherent in Project Server 2010.
+The project portfolio management (PPM) lifecycle requires communication and workflow capabilities that are inherent in Project Server 2010.

 Users are no longer limited to a desktop tool.
-Working in the Project Server 2010 environment enables the end users to also access information via the web.
+Working in the Project Server 2010 environment enables end users also to access information via the Web.

-Line of Business (LOB) integration has a well-established history with previous versions of Project Server.
+Line of business integration has a well-established history with previous versions of Project Server.

-The Logical Architecture is More Natural for the Business Users
+Logical Architecture Is More Natural for Business Users

 Small and large organizations are seeking capabilities that empower both business users and IT professionals to create information management solutions quickly.
-In order to facilitate the increasing demands on available and skilled resources, it has become essential to be able to manage, monitor, and assess the status of all work and projects across the enterprise.
+In order to facilitate the increasing demands on available and skilled resources, it is essential to be able to manage, monitor, and assess the status of all work and projects across the enterprise.

-With the general adoption of organizational project management and associated governance practices over the past decade, significant growth in Portfolio, Program, and Project Management processes, methods, and application packages has literally erupted.
-The focus in the 1990s was generally on the management of individual projects.
+With the general adoption of organizational project management (PM) and associated governance practices over the past decade, growth in portfolio, program, and project management processes, methods, and application packages has erupted.
+In the 1990s, the focus was generally on the management of individual projects.
+Today’s software includes portfolios of projects and integrated cross organizational project and resource tracking and reporting.[AU: describe difference between 1990s and today?]

-Enterprise Project Management is today’s solution for handling multiple projects efficiently and is fast becoming a necessary set of tools and methods for any company involved in managing work or projects.
+EPM is today’s solution for handling multiple projects efficiently and is fast becoming a necessary set of tools and methods for any company involved in managing work or projects.
 EPM helps organizations gain visibility and control across all types of projects.
-Its strategy enhances the decision-making process, improves alignment with business and priorities, maximizes resource utilization, and enhances project execution to optimize the return of investment (ROI).
+Its strategy enhances the decision-making process, improves alignment with business and priorities, maximizes resource utilization, and enhances project execution to optimize the return on investment).

-As Project Server is gaining visibility as an enterprise solution for managing the work and resources of an organization, it needs to integrate with existing systems – starting typically with Enterprise Resource Planning (ERP) systems (Fiessinger 2010).
+As Project Server is gaining visibility as an enterprise solution for managing the work and resources of an organization, it needs to integrate with existing systems, starting typically with ERP systems (Fiessinger, 2010).

-Figure 4.1 illustrates a framework that describes the key inter-relationships of Enterprise Project Management (EPM) including the organizations Enterprise Architecture, the Business Strategy, the Project Management Office, the Portfolio Management system, and of course the internal and external stakeholders.
+Figure 4.1 illustrates a framework that describes the key interrelationships of EPM, including the organization’s enterprise architecture (EA), business strategy, project management office (PMO), the portfolio management system, and of course the internal and external stakeholders.

-Figure 4.1: Enterprise Project Management Framework (Source: Advisicon).
-[04-01-enterpriseProjectManagementFramework.tif]
+Figure 4.1 Enterprise Project Management Framework [04-01-enterpriseProjectManagementFramework.tif]

+Source: Advisicon

 An EPM framework provides a basis for successfully managing and maximizing the value an organization achieves from its project investments.
 The key elements include:

-Business Strategy – provides the business drivers for both the development of the Enterprise Architecture and the IT Strategic Plan.
+Business strategy.
+Provides the business drivers for both the development of the EA and the IT strategic plan.

-Enterprise architecture – the enterprise’s key business, information, application, and technology strategies, and their impact on business functions and processes.
+Enterprise architecture.
+The enterprise’s key business, information, application, and technology strategies, and their impact on business functions and processes

-Portfolio management – the strategic management of an organization’s investments and projects to align project investments with associated business initiatives.
+Portfolio management.
+The strategic management of an organization’s investments and projects to align project investments with associated business initiatives

-Project Management Office – responsible for executing the changes determined by the Portfolio Management function.
+PMO.
+Responsible for executing the changes determined by the PM function

-Internal and External Customers – department, individual or process within an organization that supplies another; the latter (External Customers) are those persons who come from the outside for the enterprise to fulfill their needs.
+Internal and external customers.
+Department, individual, or process within an organization that supplies another; external customers are those persons who come from the outside for the enterprise to fulfill their needs

-This chapter will focus on the Portfolio Management aspects and describe how the Microsoft Enterprise Project Management (EPM) solution provides the centralized business application platform to help assess, prioritize, and manage the work and resources of the organization.
+This chapter focuses on the portfolio management aspects of Microsoft EPM and describes how the solution provides the centralized business application platform to help assess, prioritize, and manage the work and resources of the organization.

-A Business Platform Designed for the Business User
+Business Platform Designed for the Business User

-The logical architecture of Microsoft’s EPM 2010 solution was designed around the business user’s need to collaborate, prioritize, and manage the work and resources of the enterprise.
-The focus is more holistic and therefore, so is the deployment platform.
+The logical architecture of Microsoft’s EPM 2010 solution was designed around business users’ needs to collaborate, prioritize, and manage the work and resources of the enterprise.
+The focus is more holistic therefore, so is the deployment platform.